-An American flag lay draped over a black casket that held the lifeless body of a WWII veteran.
+An American flag lay draped over a black casket that held the lifeless body of a Korean War veteran.
 The mausoleum was quiet until people started to cry.
 I saw tears puddle around eyes and heard the mourning of aching hearts.
 As we sang “Amazing Grace” I began to cry.
 I felt death’s sting, and I knew that a loved one cannot be replaced.
 Reflecting on many memories of the man in the casket, I know I would have acted differently had I truly acknowledged that a day was coming for my grandpa that would be his last on this earth.

 I was in my bedroom sleeping when I felt a hand press against my shoulder.
 As my eyes lazily rolled open I turned over on my mattress to see my mother standing beside my bed.

 “He did?
 When?”
 I mumbled, still waking from sleep.